 - You have enough work credits, the right legal status, and other eligibility criteria.

 SSDI requires a five month waiting period after your EOD before you can begin collecting benefits.
 This five month period begins on the first of the month after your EOD, unless your EOD is on the first of the month.
 Thus, if your EOD is the second day of the month, your five month period could be nearly six months long.
 You don’t receive benefits for this waiting period.

 If you are the child of a disabled person collecting SSDI benefits, you are not subject to this waiting period.
 Likewise, if you stop and start your benefits again, the five month period doesn’t start over, so long as it is less than five years since your stop date.

 Regardless of how long it takes you to apply for and get through the waiting period for your SSDI benefits, the SSA will only pay you a maximum of one year (12 months) of retroactive back pay, not counting your waiting period.

 Applying for SSDI benefits can be confusing, complex and frustrating.
 The best way to ensure you understand the process, avoid mistakes, and get the benefits you need and deserve, is to hire an experienced disability lawyer like those at Harris and Graves.
 We’ve helped many people navigate their Social Security disability applications, and we can help you as well.
-Give us a call to discuss your case today!
+Complete our online contact form or give us a call to discuss your case today!